gtema/openstack/doc/src/osc.md

 * `--metadata <key=value>` — Metadata key and value pairs.
 The maximum size of the metadata key and value is 255 bytes each
 * `--min-count <MIN_COUNT>`
 * `--name <NAME>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
 * `--networks <JSON>` — A list of `network` object.
 Required parameter when there are multiple networks defined for the tenant.
 When you do not specify the networks parameter, the server attaches to the only network created for the current tenant.
 Optionally, you can create one or more NICs on the server.
 To provision the server instance with a NIC for a network, specify the UUID of the network in the `uuid` attribute in a `networks` object.
-To provision the server instance with a NIC for an already existing port, specify the port-id in the `port` attribute in a `networks` object
+To provision the server instance with a NIC for an already existing port, specify the port-id in the `port` attribute in a `networks` object.

+   If multiple networks are defined, the order in which they appear in the guest operating system will not necessarily reflect the order in which they are given in the server boot request.
+Guests should therefore not depend on device order to deduce any information about their network devices.
+Instead, device role tags should be used: introduced in 2.32, broken in 2.37, and re-introduced and fixed in 2.42, the `tag` is an optional, string attribute that can be used to assign a tag to a virtual network interface.
+This tag is then exposed to the guest in the metadata API and the config drive and is associated to hardware metadata for that network interface, such as bus (ex: PCI), bus address (ex: 0000:00:02.0), and MAC address.

+   A bug has caused the `tag` attribute to no longer be accepted starting with version 2.37.
+Therefore, network interfaces could only be tagged in versions 2.32 to 2.36 inclusively.
+Version 2.42 has restored the `tag` attribute.

+   Starting with microversion 2.37, this field is required and the special string values *auto* and *none* can be specified for networks. *auto* tells the Compute service to use a network that is available to the project, if one exists.
+If one does not exist, the Compute service will attempt to automatically allocate a network for the project (if possible). *none* tells the Compute service to not allocate a network for the instance.
+The *auto* and *none* values cannot be used with any other network values, including other network uuids, ports, fixed IPs or device tags.
+These are requested as strings for the networks value, not in a list.
+See the associated example.
 * `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
 A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
 To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
 If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
 A valid value is:

+   - `AUTO`.
+The API builds the server with a single partition the size of the target flavor disk.
+The API automatically adjusts the file system to fit the entire partition. - `MANUAL`.
+The API builds the server by using whatever partition scheme and file system is in the source image.
+If the target flavor disk is larger, the API does not partition the remaining disk space.

   Possible values: `auto`, `manual`

 * `--personality <JSON>` — The file path and contents, text only, to inject into the server at launch.
 The maximum size of the file path data is 255 bytes.
-The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data
+The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data.

+   **Available until version 2.56**
 * `--return-reservation-id <RETURN_RESERVATION_ID>` — Indicates whether a config drive enables metadata injection.
 The config_drive setting provides information about a drive that the instance can mount at boot time.
 The instance reads files from the drive to get information that is normally available through the metadata service.
 This metadata is different from the user data.
 Not all cloud providers enable the `config_drive`.
 Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

   Possible values: `true`, `false`

 * `--security-groups <SECURITY_GROUPS>` — One or more security groups.
 Specify the name of the security group in the `name` attribute.
 If you omit this attribute, the API creates the server in the `default` security group.
 Requested security groups are not applied to pre-existing ports
 * `--user-data <USER_DATA>` — Configuration information or scripts to use upon launch.
 Must be Base64 encoded.
-Restricted to 65535 bytes
+Restricted to 65535 bytes.

+   Note

+   The `null` value allowed in Nova legacy v2 API, but due to the strict input validation, it isn’t allowed in Nova v2.1 API.